11joselu/sequra-widget/README.md

 E2E tests are written using Playwright and simulate real user interactions inside a Chromium browser.

+> *Note*: If e2e fails on startup, try running `npx playwright install chromium` to ensure the Chromium browser is installed correctly.

 #### 🔥 Smoke Test
 This project includes a smoke test, which is a lightweight end-to-end test that verifies the most basic and critical functionality (the “happy path”).
 It checks that:
 - The widget is loaded correctly in the browser